Prompt

 root

 is the name of the user that we are logged in as.
-Root is significant because on Linux systems, the root user is the default admin account.
+On Linux systems, the root user is the default admin account.

 is the hostname, or the name of the computer.